mholtrop/Phys601/README.md

 All the Jypyter notebooks are in the Notebooks subdirectory.

 Notebook names start with a number, so they are sequenced in the order in which they were discussed in class.
 Notebooks starting with an "E" are extras, just for entertainment, but you can learn a lot from them.
 Notebooks starting with "A" are considered more advanced.

+## QM Notebooks

+This is the location for a set of more advanced notebooks specifically for Quantum Mechanics.

+## Advanced

+Here you find more advanced notebooks, which assume a higher level of familiarity with Python and the basic set of notebooks, which is why they will have less detailed explanations of each step in a calculation.